abiliojr/fts5-snowball/README.md

 ## Thread safety

-Use a separate sqlite connection for each thread.
-Although sqlite3 docs [allow](https://www.sqlite.org/threadsafe.html) use a single connection from many threads, this is not supported by this extension.
+We recommend to use a separate sqlite connection for each thread.
+Although the sqlite3 docs [allow](https://www.sqlite.org/threadsafe.html) use a single connection from many threads in serialized thread mode (it is default), this extension has not been tested in such a scenario (but most likely should work).

 # Building